JohnDanz/augur-core-changes/README.md

 ### Data Structure of closeMarket Contract:
 ```
+data controller

 event closeMarketLogReturn(
   returnValue
 )
 ```
 `closeMarket` has changed a bit from it's current iteration in master.
 It used to contain a `closeMarket` event, and a `closeMarket_logReturn` event, however `closeMarket` is no longer an event and `closeMarket_logReturn` has been renamed to `closeMarketLogReturn`.

+Like most contracts, `closeMarket` has a `controller` which is set to the `controller.se` contract address.
+The `controller` contract is used to modify existing contracts in Augur based on proposed changes and a vote by `REP` holders and also manages the whitelist for Augur.

 ### closeMarket method changes, additions, and removals:
 ```